devops-42/katacoda-docker-playground/1/intro.md

-In this scenario we learn to use basic Docker commands, such as `docker pull` or `docker images`.
+In this scenario we learn to use basic Docker commands, such as `docker pull`, `docker run` or `docker images`.